Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Food that was going to be thrown out
+That there are plenty of places growing food, not just selling it in shops

 Has this kit prompted any new food related initiatives within your school?
-We had a market day after creating new foods using foraged, grown or salvaged food
+Yes, a “Dig squad” and wo farm.

 Helpful Report